johailsherieff/johailsherieff.github.io/README.md

 ![CNN Loss](/images/Images/cnn_loss.png)
 <br/><br/>

 Image recognition, is the ability of a machine learning model to identify objects, places, people, writing and actions in images.
-Computers can use computer vision technologies in combination with a camera and artificial intelligence software to achieve image recognition
+Computers can use computer vision technologies in combination with a camera and artificial intelligence software to achieve image recognition.

 ## Capsule Networks